 This paper examines the fiscal impacts of urban development patterns in the United States.
-Previous studies have indicated that low-density, spatially expansive development patterns are costly to provide public services leading to higher per capita expenditures.
+Previous studies have indicated that it is costly to provide public services in areas with low‐density, spatially expansive development, leading to higher per capita expenditures.
 However, theory would suggest alternate outcomes.
-These two possibilities are examined empirically using a panel dataset of U.S. county areas from 1982 to 2012 and a specification allowing for a potential non-linearity between development patterns and per capita expenditures.
-Estimates indicate that the spatial extent of urban development is the most important, suggesting that more compact development is less costly to provide public services.
-Increased density increases per capita expenditures suggesting “urban harshness”; however, the effects are quantitatively small.
+This paper examines this question using a panel dataset of U.S. urban county areas and a specification allowing for potential nonlinearity between development patterns and per capita expenditures.
+Estimates indicate that the spatial extent of development is the most important factor in expenditures; it is less costly to provide public services when development is more compact.
+Higher density increases per capita expenditures; however, the effects are small.

 To receive updates from this site, you can subscribe to the RSS feed of all updates to the site in an RSS feed reader